Local film professor provides tips for judging movies by their trailers

 Jack Lugar, a film professor at Anderson University, remembered seeing the trailer for “City Slickers,” a 1991 comedy about three city slickers attempting to reignite their masculinity via a cattle drive, which made him laugh out loud.

-"I got in the movie theatre and there were no new jokes," Lugar said.
+“I got in the movie theater and there were no new jokes,” Lugar said.

 “All of the jokes were in the trailer.
 From now on, when I watch a (comedy) trailer and it’s got too many funny things happening, I’m skeptical that it may not really be as funny as that two-minute trailer.”